 Not ready to give up the anchor’s seat just yet, Larry King recently returned to the air – or, rather, the Internet – with the made-for-web Larry King Now on Hulu.com, where he continues to be the ultimate insider.
 Throughout his five decades in the industry, he has interviewed luminaries from Malcolm X to Bobby Kennedy, Ralph Nader to Margaret Thatcher, Elizabeth Dole to Steven Spielberg.
 When interviewed on 60 Minutes, Mike Wallace was disappointed to learn that while he himself undergoes elaborate security checks when he arrives at the White House’s back door, King waltzes through the front door to catch a movie with the President.

 In 1987, Larry King suffered a major heart attack at the age of 53 that required him to undergo quintuple-bypass surgery.
 Since then, he has written two books on his experience living with heart disease and started the Larry King Cardiac Foundation in hopes of raising awareness for heart health.

 A captivating raconteur, wry political observer, and keen commentator on life and history, King finds the humor and human interest in a spectrum of subjects.
 Be it a panel to be moderated, a discussion to be channeled, or an unplugged evening with Larry King as you have never seen him before, he leaves audiences literally exhausted from laughter and on their feet begging for more.

-Enquire to get Larry King's fees and availabilty for you next event
+Contact us to get Larry King's fees and availability for your next event

 One of our consultants will get back to you soon